DOI-ONRR/blog-nrrd/src/pages/homepage-graphic/index.md

 the scope of the site.

 ### Established business goals:
-* It has to be clear that we’re referring to federal governments & Native Americans but not private and state-owned.
+* It has to be clear that we’re referring to federal governments & Native Americans, but not private and state-owned.
-We must have revenue, production, and disbursements.
+* We must have revenue, production, and disbursements.

 ### Followed design principles:
 * Make it accessible.
 There should be alt text and consider color contrast.
-* Stylistically (and in copy), it should be consistent with how data datasets fit the diagram another apprentice made.
+* Stylistically (and in copy), it should be consistent with the "how data datasets fit" diagram another intern made.
 <!-- end: creative brief -->

 The creative brief also made us more mindful of the key users, the main scenario